brian-thomas/osr_stat_generator/README.md

 # OSR Random Stat Generator

 ## About
-Project to quickly generate stat-blocks for OSR games.
-I use it to create sheets of random stats which my players may use to quickly get started creating their OSR (and other retro-clone D&D game) characters.
+Project to quickly generate stat-blocks for OSR (Old School Roleplaying) games.
+I use it to create sheets of random stats which my players may use to quickly get started creating their LoTFP (and other retro-clone D&D game) characters.

 ## Install
 Should run without any additional libraries with python 3.6+.
 Possibly might run with Python 2 (untested, but hey, you should should upgrade!)